-WASHINGTON, D.C., October 20, 2020 — The 2021 Association of American Veterinary Medical Colleges (AAVMC) Annual Conference & Iverson Bell Symposium, “Catalyze 2021: Connect & Innovate in the Face of Global Challenges” will be presented as a virtual experience because of the pandemic.
+WASHINGTON, D.C., October 20, 2020 — The 2021 American Association of Veterinary Medical Colleges (AAVMC) Annual Conference & Iverson Bell Symposium, “Catalyze 2021: Connect & Innovate in the Face of Global Challenges” will be presented as a virtual experience because of the pandemic.

 Originally scheduled for March 4-6, 2021 at the Watergate Hotel, the meeting is now tentatively scheduled for a five-day period March 1-5 using the latest digital conference presentation technologies and strategies.